Nikon D3 vs Sony NEX-5T

 Studio photographers will appreciate that the Nikon D3 (unlike the NEX-5T) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3 and the NEX-5T have been discontinued, but can regularly be found used on eBay.
+Both the D3 and the NEX-5T have been discontinued, but can regularly be found used on ebay.
 The D3 was replaced by the Nikon D4, while the NEX-5T was followed by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D3 and NEX-5T can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Sony NEX-5T Manual.

 So how do things add up?
 Is the Nikon D3 better than the Sony NEX-5T or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.